Experiential Learning Depot

 Free project portfolio!

-Let's start with how I use learning portfolios with my own high school students...
+Let's take a look at an example of how I might (and do) facilitate the use of project-based learning portfolios with my high school students:

 1. Timeframe:

-Students add outcomes on single learning experiences to this portfolio over the course of a session or year.
-At the end of the portfolio you'll find a place to add cumulative outcomes.
+Students add outcomes from single learning experiences to this portfolio over the course of a session or year.
+At the end of the portfolio, you'll find a place to add cumulative outcomes or a summary of all PBL experiences.

 2. Copies of Portfolios: